Module 01 — Regulatory Reform (Fire Safety) Order 2005

 01

-Triage Is the First Test — On a busy Friday, the ability to cut through noise and identify what matters is the difference between a managed incident and a missed one.
+Triage Is the First Test — Cutting through noise to identify what matters is the difference between a managed incident and a missed one.
 Your Article 14 procedures must be activatable under real conditions, not just in a quiet drill.

 02

-What You Write Down Becomes Evidence — Reconstructing a missing window from triangulated evidence is part of the job.
-Dressing speculation as a finding turns honest uncertainty into false certainty — and false certainty is what insurers and inquests punish.
+What You Write Down Becomes Evidence — Reconstructing from triangulated evidence is part of the job.
+Dressing speculation as a finding turns honest uncertainty into false certainty — what insurers and inquests punish.

 03

-Proportionate Response Saves Lives — Hotels with rated compartmentation and documented PEEP plans are designed for progressive horizontal evacuation.
-Total evacuation isn't always the answer.
-Zone-clear, activate PEEP teams, hold compartmented spaces pending professional assessment.
+Proportionate Response Saves Lives — Hotels with rated compartmentation and PEEP plans are designed for progressive horizontal evacuation.
+Zone-clear, activate PEEPs, hold compartmented spaces pending professional assessment.

 04

-Communication Holds Teams Together — Article 14 requires arrangements for providing information to relevant persons.
-Tiered communication: operational team gets full detail, customer-facing staff get actionable context, guests get clear instructions with no euphemism.
-Internal governance concerns belong in the post-incident debrief, not the radio at 22:03.
+Communication Holds Teams Together — Article 14 requires information arrangements for relevant persons.
+Tier it: operational team gets full detail, customer-facing staff get actionable context, guests get clear instructions.
+Governance concerns belong in the debrief, not the radio.

 05

 Evidence Over Instinct — Article 9 assessment is an ongoing duty.
-Distinguishing what supports a real fire reading, what supports a false alarm reading, and what is operational information is analytical work.
+Distinguishing fire signal from false-alarm signal from operational noise is analytical work.
 'I had a feeling' is not defensible.
 'I assessed six pieces of information' is.

 06

-Systematic Sweeps, Not Reactive Wanders — Fire panel first — you never move blind.
+Systematic Sweeps, Not Reactive Wanders — Fire panel first — never move blind.
 Source second.
-Highest-vulnerability cohort third (single-staircase east wing PEEPs).
+Highest-vulnerability cohort third.
 Larger easier cohort fourth.
 Stay-put compartmented cohort fifth.
 Manifest last.
-Intelligence to source to vulnerability to mass to compartment to manifest.

 07

-Communicate Up With Precision — SBAR isn't a form — it's a thinking framework.
+Communicate Up With Precision — SBAR is a thinking framework.
 Situation gives facts.
-Background establishes the compliance position honestly — including the unactioned maintenance entry and the November 2025 incident.
-Assessment is honest about gaps.
+Background states the compliance position honestly — including the unactioned maintenance entry and the November 2025 incident.
+Assessment names the gaps.
 Recommendation is specific, costed, sequenced.
-Article 3 is discharged in writing.

 FSO 2005 exists because of fires we did not prevent.
-Penhallow, Rosepark, Royal Clarence, Lakanal House.
-Hotel managers who assumed false alarm because the kitchen had had three that week.
+Penhallow.
+Rosepark.
+Royal Clarence.
+Lakanal House.
 Tonight at The Brackley, the alarm was real but the fire was small.
-The PEEP plan worked because Nathan ran it from cold reading.
-The maintenance entry from February was, as Nathan said, on the record.
+The PEEP plan worked because Nathan ran it cold.

-Tuesday morning, Watch Manager Davies will be at the front door with a folder and colleagues.
-The interview room is three days after that.
-Two hours before the alarm, you were the Responsible Person delegate on shift.
+Tuesday morning, Davies will be at the front door with a folder and colleagues.
+Two hours before the alarm, you were the Responsible Person delegate.
 You still are.